Resident234/php.net/pages/www.php.net_function.json-decode.php.md

 ?>
 ```

-It&apos;s so simple, that there is no need to use it and slow down your script with extra delay for function call.
+It's so simple, that there is no need to use it and slow down your script with extra delay for function call.
 Just do it manualy in you code while working with input data:

 ```
 <?php
 //here is my initial string
-$sJson = $_POST[&apos;json&apos;];
+$sJson = $_POST['json'];
 //try to decode it
 $json = json_decode($sJson);
 if (json_last_error() === JSON_ERROR_NONE) {
     //do something with $json.
-It&apos;s ready to use } else {
+It's ready to use
+} else {
-    //yep, it&apos;s not JSON.
+    //yep, it's not JSON.
 Log error or alert someone or do nothing }
 ?>
 ```